aarol/reload/README.md

 The injected script is at the bottom of [this file](https://github.com/aarol/reload/blob/main/reload.go).

-You can also do the injection yourself, as the package also exposes the methods `(*Reloader).ServeWS`, `(*Reloader).Wait` and `(*Reloader).WatchDirectories`, which are all used by the `(*Reloader).Handle` middleware.
+You can also do the injection yourself, as the package also exposes the methods `(*Reloader).ServeWS` and `(*Reloader).WatchDirectories`, which are used by the `(*Reloader).Handle` middleware.

 > Currently, injecting the script is done by appending to the end of the document, even after the \</html\> tag.
-This makes the library code _much_ simpler, but may break older/less forgiving browsers.
+> This makes the library code _much_ simpler, but may break older/less forgiving browsers.

 ## Caveats

 - Reload works with everything that the server sends to the client (HTML,CSS,JS etc.), but it cannot restart the server itself, since it's just a middleware running on the server.

   To reload the entire server, you can use another file watcher on top, like [watchexec](https://github.com/watchexec/watchexec):

   `watchexec -r --exts .go -- go run .`

+  When the websocket connection to the server is lost, the browser will try to reconnect every second.
+  This means that when the server comes back, the browser will still reload, although not as fast :)

 - Reload will not work for embedded assets, since all go:embed files are baked into the executable at build time.